bishnumurmu/human-or-not/README.md

 Accuracy - The accuracy for training set was 0.9854 and that for the test set comes out to be 0.9704.

+Now just to see if an Image is human or not, I have uploaded the photo of Geoffrey Hinton and the model predicted correctly as human.